If you're looking to sell products internationally o

-Online marketplaces, a channel of international commerce, were already booming before the COVID-19 pandemic, and they’ve only grown at a faster pace since.
-Research shows that 62.5% of the world’s online spending last year was through international marketplaces like Amazon and eBay.
+If you're looking to sell products internationally online, you're at a historical peak of opportunity.
+Research shows that 62.5% of the world's online spending last year was through international marketplaces like Amazon and eBay.

-If you’re looking to sell products internationally online, you’re at a historical peak of opportunity.
-From personal care products to industrial supplies to furniture, there’s a marketplace and an audience for virtually anything you’re interested in selling.
+From personal care products to industrial supplies to furniture, there's a marketplace and an audience for virtually anything you're interested in selling.

 In this article, we'll look at some of the best international marketplaces to sell your products, as well as some insights into how you can make the most impact for your efforts.